khanghugo/demosuperimpose-goldsrc/README.md

 # demosuperimpose-goldsrc

-WIP ghost reimplementation of [demsuperimpose](https://github.com/matthewearl/demsuperimpose) and [demogobbler](https://github.com/lipsanen/demogobbler).
+Demo superimpose/ghost reimplementation of [demsuperimpose](https://github.com/matthewearl/demsuperimpose) and [demogobbler](https://github.com/lipsanen/demogobbler) for GoldSrc.

-Parser should work as far as its dependency [hldemo-rs](https://github.com/YaLTeR/hldemo-rs) goes.
+Beside that functionality, this thing can also write and parse demo.

 ## Why